Skip to main content

 Salzburg, Austria

-Best dates: November 21st, 2023 to January 1, 2024
+Best dates: November 20, 2025, to January 1, 2026

 What makes it unique: Musical celebrations

-A short distance away from where the world-famous Christmas song Silent Night was first written and performed (all the way back in 1818), Austria has to be one of the most beautiful and historical places to celebrate the festive season.
+A short distance away from where the world-famous Christmas song Silent Night was first written and performed (all the way back in 1818), Austria must be one of the most beautiful and historical places to celebrate the festive season.
 Come November, the city of Saltzberg already starts embracing Christmas with the song ringing out and 100-stalls popping up across the city’s famous squares like Domplatz and Residenzplatz.

 Here, you can stroll the markets and grab all the typical winter market goodies like hot cocoa and mulled wine.
-But, what sets these Austrian markets apart are their beautiful homemade crafts and their musical performances, from choir groups and gospel singers to folk groups and carol singalongs.
-With such a magical and unique experience like this, it’s easy to see why Salzburg is one of the best European cities for Winter Markets 2023.
+But what sets these Austrian markets apart are their beautiful homemade crafts and their musical performances, from choir groups and gospel singers to folk groups and carol singalongs.
+With such a magical and unique experience like this, it’s easy to see why Salzburg is one of the best European cities for Winter Markets 2025.

 Image rights: nationalgeographic.co.uk